-But in order to land the job, you need to make sure your pitch email hits all the notes that'll get you hired.
+But to land the job, you need to make sure your pitch email hits all the notes that'll get you hired.

 Whether you’re writing your first introduction email or your thousandth, this guide will help make sure you’re making the most of your first impression.